flutter/website/src/docs/cookbook/forms/focus.md

       ),
       floatingActionButton: FloatingActionButton(
         // When the button is pressed,
-        // focus on the text field using myFocusNode.
+        // give focus to the text field using myFocusNode.
         onPressed: () => FocusScope.of(context).requestFocus(myFocusNode),
         tooltip: 'Focus Second Text Field',
         child: Icon(Icons.edit),